megrilz/SIEMS/README.md

 # Part 2: Apache Webserver Attack:
 # Question 1
 Based on the geographic map, recommend a firewall rule that the networking team should implement.
-Provide a "plain english" description of the rule.
-For example: "Block all incoming HTTP traffic where the source IP comes from the city of Los Angeles."

 Block all incoming HTTP traffic where the source IP comes from the city of Paris.
 Provide a screen shot of the geographic map that justifies why you created this rule.